coloradorca/CoffeeFinder/README.md

 COFFEE FINDER

+Project build initiated using expo cli

+Mobile app running on React Native

-Mobile app that will allow users to enter a location, and search for businesses that serve coffee
+Users can enter a location and app will search for businesses that serve coffee

-Project build initiated using expo cli for React Native
+On iOS :
+Linking enabled to allow a user to directly call the business

+(Using Yelp's API)